skiselev/micro_8088/README.md

 ## Firmware Documentation

-### SPLD Fuse Maps

-An optional ATF16V8/GAL16V8 SPLD (U16) allows using spare SRAM space for UMBs, and implements Flash ROM write access.
-The fuse maps for the SPLD are provided in **SPLD** directory of this repository.
-The [SPLD/micro_8088_prod.jed](SPLD/micro_8088_prod.jed) fuse map should be used for production applications.

 ### System BIOS

 Micro 8088 uses a modified version of [Xi 8088](http://www.malinov.com/Home/sergeys-projects/xi-8088) BIOS.
 The BIOS binary images are provided in **BIOS** directory.
 The BIOS source code is available in [8088_bios GitHub repository](https://github.com/skiselev/8088_bios/tree/micro_8088)

+#### Turbo Mode Switching

+The BIOS keyboard handler uses the following key combinations to switch the CPU clock frequency:
+* <Ctrl>-<Alt>-<Keypad -> - Normal 4.77 MHz CPU clock frequency
+* <Ctrl>-<Alt>-<Keypad *> - Turbo 7.16 MHz CPU clock frequency
+* <Ctrl>-<Alt>-<Keypad +> - Turbo 9.55 MHz CPU clock frequency (works only on systems with 26.63636 MHz X1 crystal)

+Note that the BIOS does not, and possibly can not check if the installed CPU and the FPU are actually capable of running at higher clock frequencies.
+Turning on the turbo mode in a system with 5 MHz CPU can make it unstable.

 ### AT2XT Firmware

 Micro 8088 integrates an AT2XT keyboard converter, implemented using PIC12F629 (U15).
 The firmware for this microcontroller is availabe from [Vintage Computer Federation AT2XT page](www.vcfed.org/forum/showthread.php?26426-AT2XT-keyboard-converter)

+### SPLD Fuse Maps

+An optional ATF16V8/GAL16V8 SPLD (U16) allows using spare SRAM space for UMBs, and implements Flash ROM write access.
+The fuse maps for the SPLD are provided in **SPLD** directory of this repository.
+The [SPLD/micro_8088_prod.jed](SPLD/micro_8088_prod.jed) fuse map should be used for production applications.

 ## Changes
 * Version 1.1